 Hidden Depths: For all her talk about only taking the easiest route to anything, she still completed the penalty game Hitsugi saddled her with after her defeat: run thirty laps around a field.
 Despite being less than athletic, and despite Hitsugi leaving after a while, Kurea still ran all thirty laps.

 I Broke a Nail: Earlier appearances looked like they were paving the way for this trope to be invoked, as she is shown paying much attention to her nails, and was the one behind her class operating a nail salon in the school festival.
 Surprise!
 In the mountain hike arc, she is hardly troubled by her nails becoming dirty and ragged from roughing it out.
 Hell, she even dug her fingers into the ground to grab some dirt to throw in Shizuku's face.
+In fact she seems insulted when Shizuku expects her to make a big deal of it.

 Informed Flaw: Her laziness.
 We see just a bit of it in her first major appearance, and after that, it's gone.
 She refused to duck out of running 30 laps as a penalty game, she starts training diligently, and she's apparently always worked hard at school.
+Hitsugi even mocks her for it during her penalty game, since Kurea just confirmed she would climb the rank ladder again, commenting she is awful hard working for some who claims to only take the easy route.

 Jerk with a Heart of Gold: She can come off as a bit of a bitch, and at first it appears she doesn't even really care for Minori, what with bribing her with candy to keep her as a partner.
 However, she really appreciates Minori's loyalty to her, and she even stayed in the Hoshitori so that Minori wouldn't quit.